Umuzi-org/tech-department/content/projects/linux/_index.md

 3. Store the output of the command “hostname” in a variable.
 Display “This script is running on _.” where “_” is the output of the “hostname” command.
 4. Write a shell script to check to see if the file “file_path” exists.
 If it does exist, display “file_path passwords are enabled.”
 Next, check to see if you can write to the file.
 If you can, display “You have permissions to edit “file_path.””If you cannot, display “You do NOT have permissions to edit “file_path””
 5. Write a shell script that displays “man”,”bear”,”pig”,”dog”,”cat”,and “sheep” on the screen with each appearing on a separate line.
 Try to do this in as few lines as possible.
-6. write a shell script that prompts the user for a name of a file or directory and reports if it is a regular file, a directory, or another type of file.
+6. Write a shell script that prompts the user for a name of a file or directory and reports if it is a regular file, a directory, or another type of file.
 Also perform an ls command against the file or directory with the long listing option.
 7. Modify the previous script to that it accepts the file or directory name as an argument instead of prompting the user to enter it.
 8. Write a shell script that displays, “This script will exit with 0 exit status.”
 Be sure that the script does indeed exit with a 0 exit status.
 9. Write a shell script that accepts a file or directory name as an argument.
 Have the script report if it is reguler file, a directory, or another type of file.
 If it is a directory, exit with a 1 exit status.
 If it is some other type of file, exit with a 2 exit status.